Hooodini/HooECS/README.md

 ### Entity
 The Entity is the basic building block of your game.
 You can loosely think of it as an object in your game, such as a player or a wall.
 From the technical side, it basically represents a collection of components.

+####Entity.active

+- boolean

+Whether this entity is active or not.
+Inactive entities will not be added to systems and must be activated manually in order to be processed.

 #### Entity(parent)
 - **parent** (Entity) - Parent entity